Avoid the Dangers and Reap the Benefits of Aspirin

 Cardiovascular diseases are a group of disorders of the heart and blood vessels such as heart attack, stroke, and blockages in arteries.
 Genes code and determine your height, hair and eye color.
 They also determine how you respond to medication and your risk of developing disease.
 These gene variants are called single nucleotide polymorphisms or SNP’s for short.
 The LPA gene codes for a protein that is associated with your risk of cardiovascular disease and your response to aspirin.

 - If you have a specific variant of the LPA (4399MET) gene you have double the risk of cardiovascular disease.

 - An aspirin a day substantially reduces the risk of major cardiovascular events such as heart attack, stenosis of arteries and stroke in people who have the LPA gene variant.

 - If you don’t have the LPA gene you are 15 times more likely to have bleeding episodes or hemorrhages in your stomach or brain.

 It’s simple to personalize your care

 You can see why knowing if you have the LPA gene variant or not can help you decide whether or not aspirin will help you or harm you.
-A simple cheek swab and genetic analysis can determine if you have the LPA gene and if an aspirin a day will keep the doctor away.
+A simple cheek swab.
+Therefore, genetic analysis can determine if you have the LPA gene.
+Furthermore, if an aspirin a day will keep the doctor away.
 Some insurance providers may partially reimburse you for this test.
-The information is vital and can save you from the heartache of a stroke, heart attack or hemorrhage in your stomach or brain.
+The information is vital and can save you from the heartache of a stroke and heart attack.
+Moreover, hemorrhage in your stomach or brain.
 Get tested so you can live a long, healthy life.